 Thanks for everyone’s support in this huge project!

-My absolute favorite morning routine sets me up for greeting the food-talk-4-u-2new day with renewed and centered energies.
+My absolute favorite morning routine sets me up for greeting the new day with renewed and centered energies.
 Whenever possible, this is what sets me on a great path.
 I call this a “Series of Good Things.”
 We started talking about this in the fall series of Designed for Health classes, and with my deeper understanding of habits and habit formation, it is all coming together for me with positive results.

 Let me share: